-designed to be paid primarily from the interest earnings on the invested proceeds of the pre-event bonds (which are retained pending their use to pay future claims) and from reimbursement premiums.
+The FHCF has \$2.7 billion of pre-event debt outstanding consisting of \$1.5 billion of Series 2013A pre-event bonds and \$1.2 billion of Series 2016A pre-event bonds.
+The proceeds of these pre-event financings are available to pay future claims.
+Pre-event interest expenses are designed to be paid primarily from the interest earnings on the invested proceeds of the pre-event bonds (which are retained pending their use to pay future claims) and from reimbursement premiums.
 There are no assessments associated with pre-event bonds of the FHCF.
-If the proceeds of pre-event bonds are ever used to pay claims, the FHCF can levy emergency assessments to pay back the bonds or the FHCF can refinance such pre-event bonds using post-event bonds secured by emergency assessments.
+If the proceeds of pre-event bonds are ever used to pay claims, the FHCF can levy emergency assessments to pay back the pre-event bonds or the FHCF can refinance such pre-event bonds using post-event bond proceeds secured by emergency assessments.